jmaldon1/Musher/README.md

 ### How to run C++ tests

-This will create an executable of the c++ tests and save it to the root directory
+This will create an executables of the C++ tests and save them to the `test_bin` folder.

 ```sh
 # This will simply build the tests